awsdocs/aws-control-tower-guide/doc_source/decommission-landing-zone.md

  Your data and your existing AWS Organizations are not changed by the decommissioning process, in the following ways\.
 + AWS Control Tower does not remove your data, it only removes parts of the landing zone that it created\.
-+ After the decommissioning process is complete, a few resource artifacts remain, such as S3 buckets and Amazon CloudWatch Logs log groups\.
++ After the decommissioning process is complete, a few resource artifacts remain, such as Amazon S3 buckets and Amazon CloudWatch Logs log groups\.
 These resources must be deleted manually before you set up another landing zone, and to avoid possible costs associated with maintaining certain resources\.
 + You can’t use automated decommissioning to remove a landing zone that’s partially set up\.
 If your landing zone setup process fails, you must resolve the failure state and set it up all the way to make automated decommissioning possible, or you must manually delete the resources individually\.

 *Decommissioning a landing zone is a process with significant consequences, and it cannot be undone\.* The decommissioning actions taken by AWS Control Tower and the artifacts that remain after decommissioning are described in the following sections\.